jamesplease/redux-resource/docs/introduction/examples.md

 - A real-world application would likely use [`combineReducers`](http://redux.js.org/docs/api/combineReducers.html) so that it could have multiple resources in its state tree.

-### Lists: Read Many
+### Lists and Named Requests

 To run this example:

 ```
 git clone https://github.com/jmeas/resourceful-redux.git

-cd resourceful-redux/examples/lists
+cd resourceful-redux/examples/lists-and-named-requests
 npm install
 npm start

 open http://localhost:3000/
 ```

-This example shows one of the main uses of lists: displaying two different lists of the same type of resource.
+This example shows how you can use named requests to track requests that don't target a specific resource ID.
+It also shows you how lists can be used to display two different ordered subsets of the same type of resource.

 In this example, a user's owned books are fetched, then displayed in a list on the interface.
 At the same time, a list of recently released books are also fetched, and displayed in another list in the interface.

 A real-world application would likely use the performant [React Redux](https://github.com/reactjs/react-redux) bindings for re-rendering.